TheCaptain989/lidarr-flac2mp3/README.md

    This will use the defaults to create a 320Kbps MP3 file.

-   *For any other setting, you **must** either use one of the supported methods to pass arguments to the script.
+   *For any other setting, you **must** use one of the supported methods to pass arguments to the script.
 See the [Syntax](./README.md#syntax) section below.*

 ## Usage
-New file(s) with will be placed in the same directory as the original FLAC file(s) (unless redirected with the `--output` option below) and have the same owner and permissions.
+New file(s) will be placed in the same directory as the original FLAC file(s) (unless redirected with the `--output` option below) and have the same owner and permissions.
 Existing files with the same track name will be overwritten.

 By default, if you've configured Lidarr's **Recycle Bin** path correctly, the original audio file will be moved there.
 ![danger] **NOTE:** If you have *not* configured the Recycle Bin, the original FLAC audio file(s) will be deleted and permanently lost.
 This behavior may be modifed with the `--keep-file` option.